 AMSAT’s educational programs continue to provide opportunities for young men and women with big dreams and an interest in science, technology, engineering, and math (STEM) to become the next generation of innovators in aerospace and advanced communications fields.
 AMSAT’s CubeSat Simulator project accomplishes this by providing students with an interactive, STEM-based educational tool to help them unravel some of the mysteries of space.

-I also encourage you to support AMSAT.
-We are a 501(c)(3) not-for-profit educational and scientific organization whose purpose is to design, construct, launch, and operate satellites in space and to provide the support needed to encourage amateurs to utilize these resources.
-Please consider a tax-deductible contribution to AMSAT to help underwrite the development and launch expenses of our satellite program.
-And for those young at heart whose numerical age is over 70 ½ consider a donation to AMSAT to meet any required minimum distributions, or RMDs.
+Of course, none of this will be possible without your support.
+AMSAT is a 501(c)(3) not-for-profit educational and scientific organization whose purpose is to design, construct, launch, and operate satellites in space and to provide the support needed to encourage amateurs to utilize these resources.
+Please consider a tax-deductible contribution to AMSAT to help underwrite the development and launch expenses of our satellite and educational programs.

 AMSAT is also an all-volunteer organization.
 As such we rely on the kindness of our members and other supporters who volunteer their time and their expertise to help us achieve everything we do.
 Whether you are an engineer, a programmer, an educator, or just someone willing to lend a helping hand, AMSAT could use your help.

 AMSAT is a gathering place, filled with an eclectic bunch of builders, communicators, and educators.
 While each member may have a different reason for being here we are all brought together for a common goal – to advance the art of radio science in the exciting and mystifying frontier of space.

 Radio Amateur Satellite Corporation (AMSAT)